Before you begin this tutorial, make sure you've completed the Quick Start Guide

 Place a Button

-- Then click "Compare" and PixieBrix will add a new custom button to the button group.
+- Click and PixieBrix will add a new custom button "Action" at the end of the button group

-To customize the caption, click the Page Editor Menu Item tab.
-Then delete the word "Action" from the Caption text box and type "TechCrunch"
+To customize the caption, replace the word "Action" in the Caption text box with "Yelp"

 Select the Page Element